-Both courses will integrate information and intellectual approaches from different disciplines, directly addressing the nature of liberal studies.
-To introduce students to opportunities specific to our campus, the students will be encouraged to see the campus within the civic community and the academic community, understanding how it has the possibility to affect each.
-They can explore the responsibilities of the liberally educated through Service Learning and the opportunities for active learning available through the Undergraduate Research experience.
-They should have an opportunity to experience cultural events and special opportunities offered by the campus.
+LA 178 integrates information and intellectual approaches from different disciplines, directly addressing the nature of a liberal arts education.
+To introduce students to opportunities specific to our campus, they will be encouraged to see the campus within the civic and academic communities, understanding how they have the ability to influence and affect each.
+They can explore the responsibilities of the liberally educated and have an opportunity to experience cultural events and special opportunities offered by the campus.